Business Model and Value Proposition Canvas: Explained

 3. Map out the gain creation of your products and services.
 How do these ideas maximise, highlight or produce positive outcomes that your clients expect, desire, or would be surprised by?

 The strength of your Value Proposition is dependent on how well your Customer Profile and Value Map link together.
 Are you solving problems that your customers care for?
 Do your services alleviate the most debilitating pains of your customers?
-The Value Proposition Canvas will help you find weakness and opportunity in the value that your business provides.
+The Value Proposition Canvas will help you find weaknesses and opportunities in the value that your business provides.

 You can also use the Value Proposition Canvas to map out the businesses of your competitors.
 In doing so, you can better understand how to avoid competition or stand out from them (also known as competing or differentiating).